Geniussh/clear-starter-kit/readme.md

 }
 ```

-This JSON is used to map your submission to the challenge - so please remember to use the correct `challenge_id` as specified above.
+This JSON is used to map your submission to the challenge - so please remember to use the correct `challenge_id` and the correct `task` you wish to submit your code to, as specified above.

 Also, make sure the ```gpu``` flag is true so we can speed up the evaluation.